-108.08 Unsatisfactory Progress and Default of Contractor.
-The Director will notify the Contractor in writing of unsatisfactory progress for any of the following reasons:
+108.08 Unsatisfactory Progress and Default of DBT.
+The PRC or CPE will notify the DBT in writing of unsatisfactory progress for any of the following reasons:

-A. The Contractor has not commenced the Work by the dates established in the schedule.
+A. The DBT has not commenced the Work by the dates established in the schedule.

-B. The Contractor does not proceed with the Work in a manner necessary for completion of the Project by the Completion Date.
+B. The DBT does not proceed with the Work in a manner necessary for completion of the Project by the Completion Date.

-C. The Contractor is performing the Work improperly.
+C. The DBT is performing the Work improperly.

-D. The Contractor abandons, fails, or refuses to complete the Work.
+D. The DBT abandons, fails, or refuses to complete the Work.

-E. Any other reason the Director believes jeopardizes completion of the Work by the Completion Date.
+E. Any other reason the PRC or CPE believes jeopardizes completion of the Work by the Completion Date.

-If the Contractor does not respond to the satisfaction of the Director, the Director may declare the Contractor in default and may notify the Contractor and Surety that the responsibility to complete the Work is transferred to the Surety.
-Upon receipt of this notification, the Contractor’s right to control and supervise the Work will immediately cease.
-In such a case, the Director will proceed as specified in .
+If the DBT does not respond to the satisfaction of the PRC or CPE, the PRC or CPE may declare the Contractor in default and may notify the Contractor and Surety that the responsibility to complete the Work is transferred to the Surety.
+Upon receipt of this notification, the DBT’s right to control and supervise the Work will immediately cease..
 The defaulted Contractor will not be compensated for costs resulting from the default and is not eligible to be retained by the Surety to complete the Work.
-If it is determined that the Department’s default of the Contractor according to is wrongful, then the default will revert to a termination of the Contract according to .
+If it is determined that the LPA’s default of the Contractor according to 108.08 is wrongful, then the default will revert to a termination of the Contract according to 108.09.

-108.09 Termination of the Contract for Convenience of the Department.
-The Director may terminate the Contract at any time for the convenience of the Department.
-The Department will compensate the Contractor according to and for termination of the Contract for the convenience of the Department.
-This subsection is subject to the provisions of .
+108.09 Termination of the Contract for Convenience of the LPA.
+The PRC or CPE may terminate the Contract at any time for the convenience of the LPA.
+The LPA will compensate the DBT for design work under the provisions of the “Specifications for Consulting Services” and for construction work according to 109.04 and 109.05 for termination of the Contract for the convenience of the LPA.

 108.10 Payroll Records.
-Keep payroll records as specified in or as required by Federal law.
+Keep payroll records as specified in ORC 4115.07 or as required by Federal law.

-Authorized representatives of the Director may inspect the certified payroll and other payroll records.
-Upon completion of the Work and before receiving the final estimate and when required by , submit an affidavit stating that wages have been paid according to the minimum rates specified in the Contract Documents.
+Authorized representatives of the PRC or CPE may inspect the certified payroll and other payroll records.
+Upon completion of the Work and before receiving the final estimate and when required by ORC 4115.07, submit an affidavit stating that wages have been paid according to the minimum rates specified in the Contract Documents.

 109 ACCEPTANCE, MEASUREMENT, AND PAYMENT